oatlog/oatlog/doc/planning_report/main.typ

 - time until convergence for small theories with finite closure, and
 - time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie.

-This last avenue, to consider full EqSat applications, is made feasible by existing implementations in the egglog language @egglogHerbie and serves as an end-to-end case study in the usability and performance of our engine outside the microbenchmark context.

 == Environment